vdaas/vald/docs/user/architecture.md

 1. Return error if the user has already input the same vector in Vald
 1. Generate the corresponding UUID for internal use.
-1. Forward the metadata (vec_id and UUID) request to the Vald Meta Agent.
+1. Forward the metadata (vector ID and UUID) request to the Vald Meta Agent.
-1. Forward the vector information (vec_id, vector, and UUID) to Vald Backup Gateway.
+1. Forward the vector information (vector ID, vector, and UUID) to Vald Backup Gateway.

 #### Vald Meta

-Vald Meta is the agent to process the CRUD request of the metadata (vec_id and UUID).
+Vald Meta is the agent to process the CRUD request of the metadata (vector ID and UUID).
 Users can configure which data source to be used in Vald Meta (for example Redis or Cassandra).

 ### Vald Backup